AdrianCosme5850/city-explorer/README.md

 23Aug22:Server is established and proof of life is established using pre-built data.
 24Aug22: Server makes live requests from WeatherBit API and The Movie Database API displaying both forecasts and movie posters for the city.
 25Aug22:Code for server is refactored, and deploy links were fixed for live deployement.
 26Aug22: Cache is established for both WeatherBit and Movie database API to reduce the number of requests.

+## Time Estimate
+Name of feature: Fixing display of coordinates and map.

+Estimate of time needed to complete: 1 hour

+Start time: 1630

+Finish time: 1700

+Actual time needed to complete: 30 minutes
 ## Credit and Collaborations
 Rhea Carmillo, Alfredo Orquiz, Jordan Yamada, and Jackson Gurney helped with the version 1-4 of the whiteboards respectively.
 ![First Whiteboard](/whiteboards/Response%20cycle.jpg)
 ![Second Whiteboard](/whiteboards/Response%20cycle%202.jpg)
 ![Third Whiteboard](/whiteboards/response%20cycle%203.jpg)
 ![Fourth Whiteboard](/whiteboards/WRRC%204.jpg)